 - End – My car was at Whitney Portal so we piled in and I got everyone down to Lone Pine where we stayed at some hostel (not too bad!!) for the night.
 I then went north to Yosemite while the rest of the crew hopped a Greyhound to Mojave.
 Some hopped off in Mojave and grabbed the second car to head for Vegas; The others continued on the bus to Los Angeles for flights out of LAX.

-From everything I read and researched, life’s just easier for this if you live in the Bay Area and have 2 cars…
+From everything I read and researched, life is just easier if you live in the Bay Area and have two cars.

 Whitney Portal & Car Break-ins…

-- And to not even leave one of those blue 8-gallon water jugs because it’s too visually similar to a cooler which means food.
+- DO NOT even leave one of those blue 8-gallon water jugs because it’s too visually similar to a cooler.
+Coolers = Food.

-This might be overly dramatic, but this was also something I was absolutely not going to mess around with.
-My car was so clean, it looked like it just came off the lot.
-I can’t imagine coming off trail after a week to find a totaled car because a bear thought my chapstick was a meal…
+Now all that might be overly dramatic, but it was something that I was not going to mess around with.
+I can’t even imagine coming off trail after a week to find a totaled car because a bear thought my chapstick was a meal… My car was so clean, it looked like it just came off the lot.

-If you have to leave food or scented items at Whitney Portal, there were a bunch of bear lockers all around the parking lots.
-Just label anything with your name and expected return date and store it inside the lockers.
+Bear Lockers: If you have to leave food or scented items at Whitney Portal, there are a bunch of bear lockers all around the parking lots.
+Before storing anything in the lockers, just make sure to label everything you leave with your name and expected return date.

 The nice thing about my High Sierra trip is that the person who grabbed the permits also did a lot of research as to where to camp and how to break up the trip.
-(I’ll get more into the camp site specifics later.)
 No matter what though, there were a ton of sites, many of which included bear lockers and pit toilets.

-I found that whether I’m heading out for one night or seven nights, with the exception of food, I bring the same crap regardless.
+I have found that whether I’m heading into the backcountry for one night or for seven nights, I bring the same stuff regardless.
+(With the exception of food.)
 I wish I was one of those people that could go ultralight by cowboy camping and not lugging around legit camera gear, but that’s just not my style.
-Mentally, I need my luxuries…
+Mentally, I just need my luxuries.

 Personally, I had three huge points of stress for packing:

 - Food – I needed eight-days-worth of food while making sure not to overpack (extra weight) or underpack (no energy).
-I’m 5’11”, 160lbs and I ended up settling for 3,000 calories/day which included freeze dried meals for both breakfast and dinner, a trailmix that is just simply terrible for me (but high in calories), and a lot of bars, gels, and nut butter.
+I’m 5’11”, 165 lbs and I ended up settling for 3,000 calories/day which included freeze dried meals for both breakfast and dinner, a trailmix that is just incredibly high in calories, and a lot of bars, gels, and nut butter.
+(It’s the only time in my life where I’ve walked around the grocery store looking at things saying, “Shit, I need more calories!”)
 Looking back, 3,000 calories was pretty perfect for me.
 I ate a little less a couple of days, but then a little more on the harder ones.
-I dropped some L-B’s on trail, but I was never overly hungry.
+I dropped some weight on trail, but I was never hungry at any time.